BuceaGeorgia/Unprocrastinate/README.md

 # Unprocrastinate

-Track your deep work.
+Chrome Extension to track your deep work.
 Unprocrastinate and get things done.
 Based on Tim Urban's concept of procrastination.

 Start a four-hour timer every time you want to do deep work.
 Stop the timer and check how much time you spend with the Instant Gratification Monkey